 Good food + good company = HAPPY DAY

-Megamall, take Julio Vargas and you'll see the Ortigas Home Depot on your left.
+If you're coming from Megamall, take Julio Vargas and you'll see the Ortigas Home Depot on your left.
 Once you see the Starbucks on your left take the first available U-turn slot and turn right at the gate in front of Starbucks.
 Just go straight - you'll see small restos and watch out for "Khao Pad".

 Tuesday, June 9, 2009